Skip to Main Content

 The Neighborhood

-• Trader Joes (Walkable from La Roche University – directly across the street)
+• Trader Joes - Walkable, directly across the street from campus

 There are also a variety of ethnic grocery stores in the neighborhood depending on the types of food or ingredients you are looking to purchase.

-• McCandless Crossings – Directly across the street from La Roche, this shopping area includes a variety of clothing, food, and other retail options.
+• McCandless Crossing – Directly across the street from La Roche, this shopping area includes a variety of clothing, food and other retail options.

 • Ross Park Mall – Multilevel indoor shopping center with nearly 170 retail stores and dining options.
 Just a short drive or bus ride from campus.